 Many vaginal moisturisers and lubricants can offer short-term relief from vulvovaginal discomfort and improve comfort during sex.

-Regular use of silicone or hyaluronic lubricant can help to reduce any dryness.
+Regular use of silicone or hyaluronic lubricant can help to reduce dryness.

 3. Explore ways to reduce irritation

 Following good vulvar skincare can help to reduce irritation.
-This can include using skin cleansers (not soap), and a vulvar moisturiser with non-perfumed ingredients.
-If it irritates you in any way, it’s best not to use it.
+This can include using skin cleansers (not soap) and a vulvar moisturiser with non-perfumed ingredients.
+Though, if it irritates you in any way, it’s best not to use it.

 Here are a few more ways to reduce irritation…